Reviewed by Lily Gazaryan – Licensed Aesthetician | 15+ Years Experience | Clinical Oversight by Dr. Aloysius Fobi, MD | Last Updated: March 2026

 Marionette lines develop as a natural part of the aging process, but several factors can make them appear earlier or become more pronounced.

-As we age, our skin produces less collagen and elastin, the proteins responsible for keeping skin firm and elastic.
-This leads to sagging and the formation of lines and wrinkles.
+- Collagen and elastin loss: As we age, our skin produces less collagen and elastin, the proteins responsible for keeping skin firm and elastic, leading to sagging and wrinkle formation.

-The fat pads in our cheeks diminish over time.
-When the midface loses volume, the skin and tissue sag downward, creating deeper lines around the mouth and chin.
+- Volume loss in the midface: The fat pads in our cheeks diminish over time.
+When the midface loses volume, skin and tissue sag downward, creating deeper lines around the mouth and chin.

-Years of gravity pulling on facial tissue contribute to the downward migration of skin, deepening the creases from the mouth to the chin.
+- Gravity: Years of gravity pulling on facial tissue contributes to the downward migration of skin, deepening creases from the mouth to the chin.

-Chronic sun exposure breaks down collagen and accelerates skin aging.
-People who spend significant time in the sun without protection often develop deeper facial lines.
+- Sun damage: Chronic sun exposure breaks down collagen and accelerates skin aging.

-Smoking restricts blood flow to the skin and damages collagen, leading to premature wrinkles and more pronounced marionette lines.
+- Smoking: Smoking restricts blood flow to the skin and damages collagen, leading to premature wrinkles.

-Over time, repeated facial movements contribute to the formation of lines.
-Frowning or pursing the lips frequently can deepen marionette lines.
+- Repetitive facial expressions: Over time, repeated frowning or pursing the lips can deepen marionette lines.

 Why Do Marionette Lines Make You Look Older or Sad?